Our story is that of one of the oldest Greek communities in Melbourne beginning with the earliest Ithacan arrivals of the mid nineteenth century.

 The Ithacan Historical Society Inc (IHS) was founded in December 1990 by a group of members with a strong desire and commitment to preserve our history and heritage for future generations.
-As the earliest Greek community group to be established in Melbourne our story

 In addition to providing a valuable resource for research, our archives also provide a rich source of material for publications, exhibitions and retrospectives.
 Over time we envisage the collection being used for family history researchers and researchers and students interested in early Greek settlement in Melbourne and Victoria.